imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

     </tr>
     <tr class="odd">
       <td>
-        <p>When you press {% include key content='+' %} to zoom in, all the panes will zoom in on the point that the crosshair is over, so each time you press {% include key content='+' %}, make sure you move your mouse pointer so that it's still over the structure of interest.
+        <p>When you press {% include key key='+' %} to zoom in, all the panes will zoom in on the point that the crosshair is over, so each time you press {% include key key='+' %}, make sure you move your mouse pointer so that it's still over the structure of interest.
 You may want to adjust in the <a href="/plugins/snt/manual#views">Views</a> widget (<a href="/plugins/snt/manual#options-tab">Options tab</a>) whether all views should zoom synchronously.<br>
         At this point, you should adjust a suitable <a href="/plugins/snt/manual#cursor-auto-snapping">snapping neighborhood</a> both in 2D (XY) and 3D (Z).
 Note that when Z-snapping is enabled, all views become synchronized,</p>
       </td>
       <td>